MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/scaler-fx-r-server.md

 <br />
 ###Import and Export

+>Not all of these functions will work if you switch your compute context to Hadoop, Teradata, or SQL Server.

 |Function Name          |Most Used|Description|Help|
 |-----------------------|---------|-----------------------|-----------------------|
 |[`rxImport()`]()       |![top](../media/award.png)|Move data from an ODBC source to the XDF file| See package|